Sommeliers have been forced to pivot in the pandemic, and their futures remain uncertain

 “There is a scattering of talent,” Riley told me.
 “Sommeliers have been concentrated in major urban hubs, but I’ve seen friends leaving the big cities for smaller markets where covid lockdowns are more limited.”

-Some of course may leave wine and restaurants altogether.
+Some, of course, may leave wine and restaurants altogether.
 But ultimately, that scattering of talent may raise the level of professionalism in wine service, and the way we experience it, throughout the country.

 From our Wine archives: